desihub/imaginglss/docs/datapipeline.rst

 Generating Complete Random Sky Mask
 -----------------------------------

-make_random.py generates the randoms for the sky mask of an target type.
+make_random.py generates the randoms for the sky mask of a target type.

 The output is the RA DEC and magnitudes limit at that location on the sky.
 There is an option to use the Tycho star catalogue to veto regions near a known star.